PCENet: High Dimensional Surrogate Modeling for Learning Uncertainty: Introduction

 \section{Introduction}

-Learning the input-output (I/O) relations of a given data system is a fundamental problem presents in several applications including supervised learning, solving and learning partial differential equations (PDEs), control systems, signal processing, computer vision, natural language processing, and many more.
-In recent times, Neural-Networks (NNs) have popularly been used for this purpose, and have been shown to be comprehensive and highly effective in these applications~\cite{goodfellow2016deep,han2018solving,deng2018deep,fadlullah2017state,voulodimos2018deep}.
-In many situations, the tasks of learning data representation and I/O relationship also need to account for the uncertainty in the data (known as aleatoric/data uncertainty) and/or the system (known as epistemic/model uncertainty).
+Learning the input-output (I/O) relations of a given data system is a fundamental problem that occurs in several applications including supervised learning, solving and learning partial differential equations (PDEs), control systems, signal processing, computer vision, natural language processing, and many more~\cite{jordan2015machine}.
+In recent times, neural-networks (NNs) have been popularly employed for this purpose, and have been shown to be comprehensive and highly effective in these applications~\cite{goodfellow2016deep,han2018solving,deng2018deep,fadlullah2017state,voulodimos2018deep}.
+In many situations, the tasks of learning data representation and I/O relationship also needs to account for the uncertainty in the data.
 Thus, the learning model should also offer means to perform uncertainty quantification (UQ)~\cite{smith2013uncertainty}.
-For example, uncertainty in the data arises due to reasons such as noise, training and testing data mismatch, incomplete data, class overlap, discordant, multi-modal data and others~\cite{malinin2019uncertainty,abdar2021review}.
-On the other hand, uncertainty in the model/system occurs due to inadequate knowledge, incorrect assumptions upon data distributions and/or model functions, natural variability in system parameters, faulty sub-systems and more~\cite{abdar2021review,schobi2015polynomial}.
+For example, uncertainty in the data (also known as aleatoric uncertainty) arises due to reasons such as noise, training, and testing data mismatch, incomplete data, class overlap, multi-modal data, and others~\cite{malinin2019uncertainty,abdar2021review, hullermeier2021aleatoric}.
+Complementarily, uncertainty in the model/system (i.e., epistemic uncertainty) occurs due to inadequate knowledge, incorrect assumptions upon data distributions and/or model functions, natural variability in system parameters, faulty sub-systems, and more~\cite{abdar2021review,schobi2015polynomial, hullermeier2021aleatoric}.